 You should have a clear pathway for your recruitment process.
 This ensures you are meeting the expectations of your organisation and the candidate.
 One of the biggest complaints from candidates is not hearing back from applications.
 While it may seem time consuming this is vital.
 If you do not reply to an application because they are not suitable when they see you advertise again in a years’ time when they have more experience or gained a qualification they may not apply because last time they didn’t hear back from you.

-In this pack you will find a Recruitment journey diagram which you can use as a guideline.
 It should take no longer than 20 days from receiving a CV or application to making an offer.
 I know in the real world it is not always that easy but remember to keep your candidates informed.
-Even if on day 7 you email to say you are going to offer an interview but you are waiting to find time to schedule it in.
-If you haven’t been able to make a decision because you have been short staffed, give them a call to tell them.
+Even if on day 7 you email to say you are going to offer an interview, but you are waiting to find time to schedule it in.
+If you haven’t been able to decide because you have been short staffed, give them a call to tell them.
 Keeping them informed shows you have good communication skills and that you are interested in them for the role.

 Once you have your applications/CVs in it is time to select who you would like to interview.
-You want to look for experience and qualifications but also remember what values the candidates have.
+You may want to look for experience and qualifications but also remember to consider the values and attitude of the candidate.
 It is easier to teach someone how to do the day to day tasks than it is to teach them how to be a caring person.